Last updated on December 11, 2025

 AWS Identity and Access Management Cheat Sheet

-- Control who is authenticated (signed in) and authorized (has permissions) to use resources.
+- AWS Identity and Access Management (IAM) is a global service that enables you to manage access to AWS services and resources securely.
+It controls who is authenticated (signed in) and authorized (has permissions) to use resources.

 Features